 - Wearing jewelry while participating in energetic or water-based activities such as cleaning and swimming

-- Exposing to perfumes, hairsprays, or cosmetics, which means putting your jewelry last after applying everything else
+- Exposing to perfumes, hairsprays, or cosmetics, means putting your jewelry last after applying everything else

 - Keeping in a sealed box or plastic bag, or else, moisture can get inside to harm the nacre